 Germany and Tunisia have had diplomatic relations since the latter gained independence in 1956.
 The German Government has been supporting Tunisia’s political and economic transformation through intensive cooperation since the democratisation process began in 2011.
 Aimed at further developing bilateral relations, there is a regular political dialogue between Germany and Tunisia at state secretary level, which takes place alternately in Berlin and Tunis.

 All six German political foundations have offices in Tunis.

-Since the Tunisian revolution, the close economic relations between Germany and Tunisia have been intensified.
-Among the EU Member States, Germany is Tunisia’s third-largest trading partner and foreign investor, after France and Italy.
-According to figures from the German-Tunisian Chamber of Industry and Commerce, some 260 mostly export-oriented German companies are currently active in Tunisia.
+Germany is Tunisia’s third-largest trading partner and foreign investor, after France and Italy.
+Some 260 German companies are currently active in Tunisia.
 They employ a total local workforce of 60,000 and have invested more than 350 million euros in the country.

 Tunisia is the most important target country of the German Government’s transformation partnership with the Arab world, which is intended to foster democratisation and reform processes.
 This has enabled Germany to support reform and modernisation processes in Tunisia, initiatives by Tunisian civil society, political work in the cultural sphere as well as the implementation of the 2014 constitution and to boost Germany’s political engagement in the country.

 The focus of development cooperation is on sustainable economic development/training, administrative reform/decentralisation and resource protection (water and energy).
 Employment promotion is a cross-cutting issue.

 The reform partnership concluded with Tunisia in 2017, Germany’s bilateral contribution to the G20 Compact with Africa initiative, is aimed at improving the environment for private-sector investment and creating employment.